freevariable/Fulgance/Backlog.md

 - Implement real time notifications (slack?)

 **Signalling**
-- Implement TVM (electronic signals)
+- Implement electronic signals

 **Traffic manager**
+- Support single track route operations
 - Implement wait at siding for a given (or any) service name to pass
 - Use entry and exit portals.
 Spawn/destroy according to time of the day.
 - Implement dynamic variations (depends on time of day implementation)
 - Implement REST API to get info and push actions (hold a train for regulation?)
+- Handle time of day

 **POIs/ZOIs**
 - Implement boundaries, tunnels, water and coal points, substations